 The unique, hand-made design proved very popular with the wealthy as well as the poor and ever since then; Delft tiles have been a staple design in the tile industry.
 Fast forward to the 21st Century, Delft tiles are just as popular as they were with the Dutch hundreds of years ago but are now even more available.
 Techniques and mass production has improved too, meaning Delft tiles have also become affordable and cheap for manufacturers to make.
 Quality has improved, too; with the development of better chemicals and paints.

-The main characteristic of Delft tiles is their complicated and highly detailed blue designs on a white base.
+The main characteristic of Blue Antique Dutch Tiles fors is their complicated and highly detailed blue designs on a white base.
 This style was adopted as an imitation of Chinese porcelain which was imported into Europe around the sixteenth and seventeenth-century respectively.
 When the imports stopped, Delft tiles were the cheap and local alternative that filled the missing spot.

-As reproduction of Delft tiles became more popular and they became cheaper to buy, those trends have stayed and can typically be seen in more traditional households.
+As reproduction of Dutch Tiles became more popular and they became cheaper to buy, those trends have stayed and can typically be seen in more traditional households.

 Today, Delft tiles can be found as either cheap reproductions that use modern technology and give fantastic quality without the hefty price tag, hand painted per the request of the customer or you could also get your hands on antique Delft tiles.
 Antique Delft tiles can be difficult to come by but the older and better looking they are, the bigger the price tag.
 They are a wonderful sentiment of history however and for the avid collector, they area timeless piece to own.

 Antique Delft tiles make a wonderful collection piece and also can be financially gained upon.
 As long as the tile is kept in good condition, as time goes on, the price tag goes up.
-The price of an antique Delft tiles depends mostly on the age of the tiles which is decided by looking at the clay used and the actual imagery and company logo.
-Most company would paint their logos on their tiles and different ages throughout history used different clays to make Delft tiles, building a vivid timeline of years gone by.
-Antique Delft tiles are actually quite an important part of history as they can help us understand what human migration and the tile trade did for the European economy and how it changed relations between countries.
+The price of an antique delft tile murals depends mostly on the age of the tiles which is decided by looking at the clay used and the actual imagery and company logo.
+Most company would paint their logos on their tiles and different ages throughout history used different clays to make blue tiles, building a vivid timeline of years gone by.
+Antique dutch tiles are actually quite an important part of history as they can help us understand what human migration and the tile trade did for the European economy and how it changed relations between countries.

 Typical places for Delft tiles would be as kitchen splashbacks, around fireplaces and in shower cabins or the bathroom in general.
-Delft tiles can either be a continuous design that spread across multiple tiles or individual tiles with a similar theme.
+Dutch tile can either be a continuous design that spread across multiple tiles or individual tiles with a similar theme.
 In many European kitchens, you may see old cookers and the surrounding area decorated with Delft tiles depicting herbs used in the household cuisine.

 Many coastal homes in the UK will also utilise Delft tiles to depict ships, ocean shores and cliffs.
 The same goes for hotels and guesthouses so next time you’re on holiday, do keep an eye out for white and blue ships knocking around.
 Coastal homes also tend to be smaller than city homes and the look of milky white tiles with simple blue designs give the illusion of more space.